andreajparker/README-template.md/model_tempate.md

 <project_name>'s input takes in `file_id` as as string, `regex_pred` as a string, and so on.

-Provide a definition if the input data names are unclear, e.g., `regex_pred` is the carrier predicted by the regex heuristic.
+Provide a definition for any field names in the input data that are unclear, e.g., `regex_pred` is the carrier predicted by the regex heuristic.

 ## Model Output